yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 To fly in Gazebo, i recommand MISSION mode by using QGC, it's automantic and easy to use.

-You can download it  in release package:  1.The whole ROS workspace zip  2.The whole px4 firmware v1.11.0 zip  3.QGC
+You can find and download linux version of QGC release package:  1.The whole ROS workspace zip.
+2.The whole px4 firmware v1.11.0 zip.
+3.QGC.